skip to Main Content

 Dashcams have the ability to record inside and outside of the vehicle.
 Getting video evidence of a car crash can go a long way in your personal injury claim.
 In many cases, businesses with security footage of your crash may be hesitant to turn over video evidence.
 Hiring a personal injury attorney immediately after a crash may help preserve this evidence and prove your case.
 But if you wait too long, or if there is no video of your crash, having a dashcam may help prove the truth is on your side.

 Documenting the actions of others is by far one of the top reasons why drivers choose to invest in a dashcam.
-The camera will start to record as soon as you start your car’s engine and provide you with real-time, straight-to-the-point proof of another person’s actions that led to your crash.
-If you are involved in a car crash, turning the video evidence over to your attorney can help prove that it wasn’t your fault.
+The camera will start to record as soon as you start your car’s engine.
+It provides real-time, straight-to-the-point proof of another person’s actions that led to a crash.
+If you are in a car crash, turning video evidence over to your attorney can help prove that it wasn’t your fault.

-Often, police reports only tell one side of the story and this story is rarely in favor of the person who is injured and taken away by ambulance.
-For this reason, police reports may list the wrong party at-fault.
+Often, police reports only tell one side of the story.
+Unfortunately, the story is rarely that of the person who is injured and taken away by an ambulance.
+For this reason, police reports may state the wrong party at fault.
 In a situation like this, the strongest and most efficient proof you have for defending yourself would be dashcam footage.
-Ultimately it is one of the best investments that you can make to save time, money, and trouble in the long run.
+Ultimately, it is one of the best investments that you can make to save time, money, and trouble in the long run.

 Some dashcams have additional features that make them valuable, even if you’re not involved in an accident.
-Most dash cams have a “parking mode” that automatically turns if someone hits your car when it is parked.
-Additionally, there are dash cams that have GPS functionality built-in, meaning that if anyone tries to steal your vehicle, you’ll be able to recover it (or you’ll have a better chance of doing so if you didn’t have one).
+Most dashcams have a “parking mode” that automatically turns on if someone hits your car when it is parked.
+Additionally, there are dashcams that have GPS functionality built-in.
+This means that if anyone tries to steal your vehicle, you’ll be able to recover it (or you’ll have a better chance of doing so than if you didn’t have one).

-Another way that a dashcam could encourage you to be a better driver is by reviewing recordings of your previous week drives.
-This gives you the ability to see how you can correct any driving mistakes you made, such as switching lanes abruptly or braking too hard.
-You might notice some driving patterns that you might not have seen, like driving too closely to the vehicle in front of you or braking too late.
+Another way that a dashcam could encourage you to be a better driver is by reviewing recordings of your previous drives.
+This gives you the ability to see how you can correct any driving mistakes you made.
+A dashcam could help you notice some driving patterns that you might not have seen otherwise, like driving too closely to the vehicle in front of you or braking too late.

-Insurance fraud is quite common in the 21st century when it comes to vehicle traffic.
-Fraud not only affects insurance companies on a large scale, but it takes a toll on drivers too.
-In 2015, an announcement was made by multiple insurance companies that said they would be accepting dashcam footage as evidence in the event of a claim.
-There are unscrupulous people that are on the road and will want to cause a car crash.
-What will happen is that they will say that the other person caused the wreck in an effort to cash in on the insurance money.
+Unfortunately, insurance fraud is quite common in the 21st century, even on the road.
+Fraud not only affects insurance companies on a large scale, but it also takes a toll on drivers.
+In these scams, unscrupulous people may cause a car crash and say that the other person caused the wreck in an effort to cash in on the insurance money.

-Regardless of how a dashcam can help your case, it is still important that you are doing everything you can to avoid a crash.
+Regardless of how a dashcam can help your case, it’s still important to do everything you can to avoid a crash.
 Not only do dashcams document the mistakes of others, but they also document anything you may have done.
-Defense attorneys and attorneys for insurance companies can use the video to point to loud music, talking with passengers, changing the music or any other activity you may have done in an attempt to pin the blame on you.
+Defense attorneys and attorneys for insurance companies can use the video to point to loud music, talking with passengers, changing the music, or any other activity you may have done in an attempt to pin the blame on you.

-It is important that even if you have a dashcam, that you continue to adhere to the rules of the road and remain free of distractions.
+Even if you have a dashcam, you should adhere to the rules of the road and remain free of distractions.

 The Carlson Law Firm Cares